teklynk/raspi-streamer/readme.md

 - __Audio Synchronization:__ Achieve perfect sync between audio and video using ALSA for audio input, making sure your streams and recordings maintain professional quality.
 - __Automated Control:__ A Python script runs as a system service, enabling the device to handle streaming and recording commands autonomously and recover gracefully from errors.
 - __Network Accessibility:__ With Samba configured, easily access and manage your recordings over the network from any device.
+- __Versatile Use Cases:__ Ideal for streaming and recording gameplay, live events, concerts, GoPro cameras, and any other HDMI output devices.
+- __Compact and Convenient:__ The small form factor of the Raspberry Pi makes it easy to integrate into any setup, offering a simple and portable solution for high-quality streaming and recording.

 ## Components Used
 - __Raspberry Pi 4:__ The core of the setup, handling all processing and control logic.